SangaviGR/eSim_PSpice_to_KiCad_Python_Parser/README.md

-#PSpice to KiCad Schematic Converter
+eSim_PSpice_to_KiCad_Python_Parser

-#This code is written by Suryavamsi Tenetti, FOSSEE, IIT Bombay and modified by Sumanto Kar and Gloria Nandihal, FOSSEE, IIT Bombay
+This code is written by Suryavamsi Tenetti, FOSSEE, IIT Bombay and modified by Sumanto Kar and Gloria Nandihal, FOSSEE, IIT Bombay.

-#eSim_PSpice_to_KiCad_Python_Parser

-This program converts PSpice schematic files (.sch) to KiCad schematic files (.sch)

-This program converts PSpice library files (.slb) to KiCad library files (.lib)
+This program converts PSpice schematic files (.sch) to KiCad schematic files (.sch) This program converts PSpice library files (.slb) to KiCad library files (.lib)

 USAGE:

 -----------------------------------------------
-#Make sure the python compiler is installed in the PC.
+Make sure the python compiler is installed in the PC.

 Run the following command in the terminal in order to install it.

 $ sudo apt install python3.7

 -----------------------------------------------
-#To download the eSim_PSpice_to_KiCad_Python_Parser
+To download the eSim_PSpice_to_KiCad_Python_Parser

 Clone or Download the eSim_PSpice_to_KiCad_Python_Parser from the Git in the Home folder(or any other folder) of the local computer.

 -----------------------------------------------
-#To convert the PSpice library(.slb) files to KiCad library(.lib) files
+To convert the PSpice library(.slb) files to KiCad library(.lib) files

 Set the path where the libparser.py file is located.